craigbrinkerhoff/BIGER/README.md

 # BIKER
 "Bayesian Inference of the K600 Evasion Rate"

 BIKER enables inference of the normalized riverine gas exchange velocity from measurements of river surface width and height/slope.
 It does so using Bayesian inference and a Hamiltonian Monte Carlo sampler to generate a posterior distribution for a gas exchange model.
 BIKER was developed in the context of the upcoming NASA/CNES/UKSA/CSA SWOT mission (https://swot.jpl.nasa.gov/mission/overview/).
-The academic manuscript associated with its development and validation is in preparation.
-The code for developing and validating BIKER (as well as writing the manuscript in RMarkdown) is available at https://github.com/craigbrinkerhoff/RSK600.

 ## Installation
 #### Dependencies